-This Filipino Empanada is a deliciously fried pastry stuffed with a savory vegetable filling that makes a scrumptious side dish.
-It’s so hearty, easy to cook, and vegetarian-friendly!
+This Best Filipino Empanada is a deliciously fried pastry stuffed with a savory vegetable filling that makes a scrumptious appetizer or snack side dish.
+It's so hearty, easy to cook, and vegetarian-friendly!

 Looking for more Filipino dishes?
-Try my refreshing Atsara (Pickled Green Papaya), Bagoong (Vegan Fish Paste), Grilled Eggplant in Coconut Milk, or my Vegetable Lumpiang Shanghai!
+Try my refreshing Atsara (Pickled Green Papaya), Durian Ice Cream, Grilled Eggplant in Coconut Milk, healthy Bulalo or my light Vegetable Lumpiang Shanghai!

 What is Empanada?